 The Company operates in the United States and is exposed to risk from changes in the US dollar.
-A 10% fluctuation in the US dollar against the Canadian dollar would affect net loss for the period by approximately \$20,000.
+A 10% fluctuation in the US dollar against the Canadian dollar would affect net loss for the six months ended March 31, 2013 by approximately \$56,000.